 Protecting Children’s Skin

-Sunburn during childhood increases the risk of skin cancer in later life.
-Damage caused by over exposure to UV rays can take 20 years or more to develop into skin cancer.
+- Damage caused by over-exposure to UV rays can take 20 years or more to develop into skin cancer?

 Keep babies under six months out of direct sunlight.
 Their skin burns much faster than adults’ and even in the shade can be burned by reflected UV rays.
 Use clothing, hats and shade to prevent exposure to UV radiation.
 Do not leave babies or small children in a car for shade as they can rapidly become dangerously overheated!

 If exposure to sunlight is unavoidable, use only small amounts of sunscreen on unprotected areas.
 Always use a sunscreen which has been specially formulated for babies with a high SPF 30 or greater and UVA 4 or 5 star.
 If your child’s skin has an adverse reaction to the sunscreen, stop using immediately.

 Try to keep children in the shade as much as possible, especially when the UV index is highest between 11am and 3pm.

 Choose clothes that cover children’s arms, legs and neck.
 Look for lightweight materials to allow air flow and with a tight weave to reduce penetration by UV rays.
 Several manufacturers now provide sun-safe wear, especially swim-wear, with a UV rating known as ultraviolet protection factor (UPF).